nqpz/rash/README.md

     dependencies present, and then run `cabal install` there, or
-  - run `nix-build` to build the program straight away, which will put a binary into `result/bin` that you can then run directly or manually copy to `~/.local/bin` or another directory of your choosing.
+  - run `nix-build` to build the program straight away, which will put a binary into `result/bin` that you can then run directly or manually copy to `~/.local/bin` or another directory of your choosing, or
+  - run `nix-build static.nix` to build a statically linked program.

 Run `cabal test` to run unit tests.